smchase/Moonboard-Guidebook/README.md

 - Connect and filter based on your logbook
 - YouTube integration to give you more options for beta videos
 - View and move between climb previews
-- Support for all Moonboard setups and years
+- Support for all Moonboard years and angles

 ### Tech Stack